UCL/MPHY0026/doc/summerschool/summerschool.rst

 Take a look at `this example <https://link.springer.com/article/10.1007/s00464-014-3433-x/figures/4>`_ from Xin Kang ...
 Raj Shekhar and colleagues, from `this article <https://link.springer.com/article/10.1007%2Fs00464-014-3433-x>`_, where an ultrasound image is overlaid on the video.
-In this ultrasound example, the laparoscope and laparoscopic ultrasound is optically tracked.
+In this ultrasound example, the laparoscope and laparoscopic ultrasound are optically tracked.

 In another example, Pratt et al. provide a pure vision based system: